Gardening 101: Winter Indoor Plant Care

 Cold weather outside, particularly overnight, can also be detrimental to indoor plants - particularly those from tropical and subtropical zones such as crotons.
 Plants that are kept near window glass overnight may suffer cold damage.
 Move plants away from cold spaces in winter.
 Even moving them just 30cm away from a window can help and won’t reduce their overall light exposure too much.
 If moving isn’t possible, consider insulating the window with an insulating film or bubble wrap, which keeps out the cold but lets in the light.
 Alternatively, draw the curtains as the sun goes down, but don’t forget to reopen them when the day warms up.

 Also check there is no cold draught seeping in through or around the window.
 Not only do these chill cold-sensitive indoor plants, they’ll be making it colder indoors and increasing your heating bills!

 Central heating dries the air indoors and may also create draughts especially from ducted heating.
 These conditions can be very damaging to indoor plants, especially ferns, and may cause leaves or fronds to die or develop brown edges or spotting.
-To counteract the dry air, mist plants from time to time or stand them on top of a tray of water that’s filled with pebbles.
+To counteract the dry air, mist plants with a spray bottle filled with water from time to time or stand them on top of a tray of water that’s filled with pebbles.
 The pebble layer stops plants sitting in water, which could lead to water logging, but allows them to be surrounded by a little extra humidity.
 Top up the water as it evaporates.

 Usually indoor plants are not actively growing during winter, so need less water and liquid feed than from spring to autumn.
 Check the moisture content of the soil before watering.
 Also, keep foliage dusted and clean.
 While this is always important, it's vital in winter for the leaves to access as much light as possible.